wso2/docs-is/en/identity-server/5.9.0/docs/learn/creating-users-using-the-ask-password-option.md

 - In **Verify Email** flow, the URL sent in the email is a link which confirms the user upon visiting.

-!!!
-Note
-    Please note that both of these functionalities cannot be achieved combined and incase both are requested, **Verify Email** flow takes precedence.

 ## Configuring the Feature